Dashboards are incomparable and unique, displaying your Salesforce data in a graphical presentation.

 How to create different Salesforce Dashboard views?

-Dynamic Salesforce dashboards let each user see the data they have access to based on their security and sharing settings.
+Dynamic Salesforce dashboards let users see the data they have access to based on their security and sharing settings.

 It is possible for users to have up to 5 dynamic dashboards for Enterprise Edition, 10 for Unlimited and Performance Edition, and 3 for Developer Edition.
 Note that Dynamic dashboards aren’t available in any other editions.